Bshaf303/schafrothblog/content/about.md

 title: About
 ---

-### Welcome to my portfolio
+### Welcome to my (old) portfolio

-This website is a place where I present some of the work I have done since 2017.
+A place for some past R projects in data science/data analytics.
+This website is also created in R Studio.